Reasonable person

+Definition

 While there is a loose consensus on its meaning in black letter law, there is no accepted technical definition, and the "reasonable person" is an emergent concept of common law.
 The reasonable person is not an average person or a typical person, leading to difficulties in applying the concept in some criminal cases, especially in regard to the partial defence of provocation.
 Most recently, Valentin Jeutner has argued that it matters less whether the reasonable person is reasonable, officious or diligent but rather that the most important characteristic of the reasonable person is that they are another person.
 As with legal fiction in general, it is somewhat susceptible to ad hoc manipulation or transformation.
 Strictly according to the fiction, it is misconceived for a party to seek evidence from actual people to establish how someone would have acted or what he would have foreseen.
 However, changes in the standard may be "learned" by high courts over time if there is a compelling consensus of public opinion.

 The standard also holds that each person owes a duty to behave as a reasonable person would under the same or similar circumstances.
 While the specific circumstances of each case will require varying kinds of conduct and degrees of care, the reasonable person standard undergoes no variation itself.
 The standard does not exist independently of other circumstances within a case that could affect an individual's judgement.
 In cases resulting in judgment notwithstanding verdict, a vetted jury's composite judgment can be deemed beyond that of the reasonable person, and thus overruled.